Joe Smith Jr.: Smith vs. Barrera

 In March 2017, the WBC ordered a final eliminator between Smith and Oleksandr Gvozdyk, ranked third and fourth respectively by the WBC.
 The winner of the fight would then become the secondary mandatory challenger for the world title.
 On May 12, Boxing Scene confirmed a deal was in place for Smith to fight Cuban light heavyweight contender Sullivan Barrera (19-1, 14 KOs).
-Early reports indicated the fight would be part of a HBO triple-header also featuring Miguel Berchelt defending his WBC super featherweight title against mandated Takashi Miura on July 15, 2017 in Inglewood, California.
+Early reports indicated the fight would be part of a HBO triple-header also featuring Miguel Berchelt defending his WBC super featherweight title against mandated Takashi Miura on July 15, 2017, in Inglewood, California.
 The fight was officially confirmed on May 18 and shown live on HBO: Boxing After Dark.
 Smith knocked Barrera down in round one with a left hook to the head, but was dominated for the rest of the fight and went on to lose via unanimous decision after 10 rounds.
-The three judges scored the fight 97-92, 97-92 and 96-93 all in favour of Barrera.
+The three judges scored the fight 97-92, 97-92 and 96-93 all in favor of Barrera.
 Smith was beaten to the punch in almost every round, only landing 61 of his 320 punches thrown (19%), whilst Barrera was more accurate in landing 187 of 484 thrown (39%).
 In round 4, Smith was hit with a clean uppercut and by the end of round 7, his team urged him to go for a knockout.
 Referee Jack Reiss had the ringside doctor take a look at Smith after the seventh, but the fight continued.
 Ringtv scored the fight wider 98-91, only giving Smith two rounds.
 It was revealed after the fight there was confusion in Barrera's corner as well as the HBO commentary team in regards to the fight being 10 rounds instead of 12.
 The referee told both boxers to touch gloves at the start of the 10th round.
 At first the HBO commentary thought the referee had made a mistake, but were later told, both fighters agreed to the fight being 10 rounds.
 The fight averaged 617,000 viewers on HBO and peaked at 719,000 viewers.

 According to ESPN, Smith may have sustained a suspected head injury and taken to hospital after the fight.
 Smith accepted defeat to the better man, "Sullivan Barrera fought a good fight, and I congratulate him."
 Smith earned a career high purse of $160,000 compared to Barrera, who earned $130,000 for his win.
 A few days later, Smith released a statement on social media that he had broken his jaw and believed to have broken it in round two, "Somewhere during the second round I was injured and was in a lot of pain, but I did not want to let it show and I refused to quit."
 As the fight went on, he admitted the pain got worse and the fight got tougher.
 On July 20, Smith had surgery to repair his broken jaw.
 The surgery took place at the Stony Brook University Hospital in Stony Brook, New York.